singularopticsgroup/BCAA_tutorial/docs/Camera.md

 <p align="center">
   <img src="/BCAA_tutorial/assets/images/Connect_with_camera_whole_process.png">
 </p>
-Which successfully opens the app preview.
-In the last process, the user has to select the proper camera resolution in the camera selection toolbar:
+If there is any connected camera the  camera selection toolbar will change color from gray (A) to white (B).
+Then as the last step, the user has to select the proper camera resolution in the camera selection toolbar (C-D):
 <p align="center">
   <img src="/BCAA_tutorial/assets/images/Select_camera.png">
 </p>